nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

     4.  `int periodCounter`: Set to 0 at the start, but increases periodically.
 It will keep track of how many times `numOfPeriods` with type `typeOfPeriod` has passed.
         For example, if `numofPeriod` is `2` and `typeOfPeriod` is `d`, and 6 days has passed since `originalDateAndTime`, then `periodCounter` will be 3.

--   With this implementation in mind, every time the app is launched, after `load()` method in `Storage` class is called, the app will call a method `updateEventDate()` which will iterate through every task in the list and calls `updateDate()` method from the `RepeatEvent` class if the task is of class `RepeatEvent` and its date is in the past.
+-   With this implementation in mind, every time the app is launched, after `load()` method in `Storage` class is called, the app will call a method `updateEventDate()` which will iterate through every task in the list and calls `RepeatEvent#updateDate()` if the task is of class `RepeatEvent` and its date is in the past.
 The method will update the dates of the tasks using `originalDateAndTime` and also `periodCounter` to accurately update the starting date and time of the `RepeatEvent` so that it reflects the closest possible future date if today is not possible.

 -   To users, apart from minor differences such as the icon and `RepeatEvent` listing how often it is being repeated, there will be no other noticeable difference between an `Event` and a `RepeatEvent`.
 The implementation of `RepeatEvent` is transparent to the users and they can only add `Event` or `Assignment` to the app and would appear as if there are only 2 type of tasks.

-#### 4.4.3.
+#### 3.4.3.
 Design Considerations

--   Allowing only tasks that are `Event` to be repeated
+-   Allowing only tasks that are `Event` to be repeated.

     -   Rationale:
         We feel that given the context of university students, it makes little sense for most assignments to repeat.
 However, it makes sense for events to repeat since many events actually occur on a regular basis.